The COVID-19 vaccine is now available to all New York residents 5 and older.

 These data show the percent of NYC residents who received at least one dose of COVID-19 vaccine, and the percent who are fully vaccinated by, Modified ZIP Code Tabulation Areas (MODZCTAs).
 MODZCTAs can provide better estimates of population size than ZIP codes because they combine census blocks that have smaller populations.

 These data show the percent of NYC residents who received at least one dose of COVID-19 vaccine and the percent who are fully vaccinated, by borough of residence and demographic group.
 The percentages reflect the number of people vaccinated within that specific demographic group.
+Vaccination rates are reported by standard U.S Census age categories.
+The population estimate available for youth eligible for vaccination is among ages 5 to 17.

 About the Data: Data on this page come from the Citywide Immunization Registry (CIR).
 The CIR keeps immunization records for all city residents throughout their lives.